Do I need to use a crank angle encoder?

 What if I don't have a 36-1 or 60-2 sensor?

 It is possible to configure the software for different pattern sensors including using the camshaft pattern for synchronisation.
-For example, catoolRT supports a 20 tooth crankshaft trigger wheel with a 4-1 camshaft, it also supports the Subaru 36-2-2-2 trigger wheel.
-Please contact support for further assistance.
+For example, catoolRT supports a 20 tooth crankshaft trigger wheel with a 4-1 camshaft.
+It also supports the Subaru 36-2-2-2 and Honda 16-3 trigger wheels.
+Please contact support

 I have a crank angle encoder.
 What resolutions are supported?